Scottish Wildcats: Powerful Hunters and Endangered Animals

 Physical Appearance and Anatomy

 Scottish wildcats have thicker coats than the average domestic cat.
 The coat may be ruffled due to its thickness.
 In addition, wildcats are more muscular than their domestic relatives.
 They also have larger skulls, longer leg bones, and shorter intestines.
-Their face and jaws tend to look wider than those of domestic cats.
-Wildcats are distinctly striped animals.
+Their face and jaws tend to look wider than those of domestic animals.
+Wildcats are distinctly striped creatures.
 They have a thick and beautiful tail with black bands and a blunt tip instead of the narrower and pointed tail of tabby cats.

 Some researchers say that many "wildcats" in captivity are actually hybrids.
 In fact, captive hybrids may be so common that our only choice may be to breed the least hybridized animals if we want to create a population that resembles a wildcat population.